theoriginalvisagie/cm_visagie_pulspulsminus_tech_assesment/README.md

 All Migrations for a module are contained in `RESTapi/Modules/<module-name>/database/migrations` All Seeder are contained in `RESTapi/Modules/<module-name>/Http/database/seeders`

+# API Documentation:
+The documentation for all the endpoints can be found at `http://localhost:8084/api/documentation`
 # Setup:
 You need to build the docker container before use, make sure you are in the root directory and then run the following commad:
 ```bash